Corrected generalized cross-validation for finite ensembles of penalized estimators: Asymptotic analysis for ridge ensembles

 \section{Asymptotic analysis for ridge ensembles}

-For ridge ensembles, the GCV estimator \eqref{eq:gcv-naive} for ridge ensembles can be inconsistent when the ensemble size is larger than 1, as mentioned in \Cref{subsec:naive_gcv}.
-The inconsistency still presents when the features are sampled from non-Gaussian distributions \citep{du2023subsample}.
-In this section, we will show that the result in the previous section can be generalized to a wide class of data distributions when focusing on ridge predictors and using standard results from random matrix theory.
+For ridge ensembles, the GCV estimator \eqref{eq:gcv-naive} for ridge ensembles can be inconsistent when the ensemble size is greater than $1$, as mentioned in \Cref{subsec:naive_gcv}.
+This inconsistency still exists when features are sampled from non-Gaussian distributions \citep{du2023subsample}.
+In this section, we will show that the result of the previous section can be generalized to a wide class of data distributions when focusing on ridge predictors and using standard results from random matrix theory.

-Recall the base estimator $\hbeta_m$ defined in \eqref{eq:def-hbeta} for $m \in [M]$.
-If we use the ridge penalty with regularization parameter $\lambda>0$, then the base estimator reduces to the \emph{ridge} estimator fitted on the dataset $\cD_{I_m}$:
+Recall the base estimator $\hbeta_m$ defined in \eqref{eq:def-hbeta} for $m=1,\ldots,M$.
+If we use the ridge penalty with regularization parameter $\lambda>0$, then the base estimator reduces to the \emph{ridge} estimator fitted on $\cD_{I_m}$:

 Taking $\lambda\rightarrow0^+$, $\hbeta_{m,0}:=(\bX^{\top} \bL_{I_m} \bX/|I_m|)^{+}\bX^{\top} \bL_{I_m} \by/|I_m|$ becomes the so-called \emph{ridgeless} estimator, or minimum-norm interpolator, where $\bA^+$ denotes the Moore-Penrose inverse of matrix $\bA$.